 - There is no right to trespass upon the neighbor’s property in order to trim the tree.

 - The cost of trimming the tree is borne by the neighbor doing the trimming.

 What if Your Neighbor’s Trees Are Unhealthy?

-In the case of a tree that the owner knows (or should know) is unhealthy, the law of negligence imposes a duty upon the owner of the tree to take all steps necessary to prevent injury and property damage caused by falling limbs and branches.
-A tree owner who ignores this duty and fails to adequately trim the unhealthy tree would be subject to liability for any injury or damage caused by fallen branches.
+If the tree owner knows (or should know) the tree is unhealthy, the law of negligence imposes a duty upon the owner.
+The tree owner should take all steps necessary to prevent injury and property damage caused by falling limbs and branches.
+A tree owner who ignores this duty and fails to adequately trim the unhealthy tree would be liable for any injury or damage caused by fallen branches.